newrelic/newrelic-dotnet-agent/docs/integration-tests.md

 Depending on which version of Visual Studio you are using, you may have to install some or all of the following:

-* .NET Core 2.1 (out of support, but we currently still have tests which target this runtime)
-* .NET Core 2.2 (ditto)
 * .NET Core 3.1
 * .NET 5
 * .NET 6